matgege/matgege/README.md

 - 👋 Hi, I’m @matgege
 - 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently learning LSTM, RNN's, CNN's and Math for AI.
+- 🌱 I’m currently learning LSTM, RNN's and CNN's.
 - 💞️ I’m looking to collaborate on all topics that I'm interested on.
 - 📫 How to reach me: mar036@gmx.at